tuarua/Google-Maps-ANE/README.md

 You will need:

-- IntelliJ IDEA / Flash Builder
+- IntelliJ IDEA
 - AIR 33.0.2.338+
 - Xcode 11.3
-- * wget on macOS via `brew install wget`
+- wget on macOS via `brew install wget`
 - Android Studio 3 if you wish to edit the Android source
 - Powershell on Windows